Let’s imagine you wake up one morning and head out to work. As you approach your vehicle, you try to unlock your car with your key.

 Wrong Key

-While this issue may be evident, it’s still on this list for a reason.
+While this issue may be apparent, it’s still on this list for a reason.
 Do you live in a house with multiple car owners?
 Do your visiting family and friends possess the same model car as you?

 How To Fix It